Accuser of Supreme Court nominee Kavanaugh agrees to testify to Senate committee

 WASHINGTON (Reuters) - A woman who has accused U.S. Supreme Court nominee Brett Kavanaugh of sexual assault has agreed to testify before a Senate panel next week but details of her appearance have not been finalized, her lawyers said on Saturday.

-U.S. Senate Judiciary Committee Chairman Chuck Grassley had set a Saturday afternoon deadline for Christine Blasey Ford, a California professor who accused Kavanaugh of sexual assaulting her at a high school party 36 years ago, to decide if and how she will testify.
+U.S. Senate Judiciary Committee Chairman Chuck Grassley had set a Saturday afternoon deadline for Christine Blasey Ford, a California professor who has accused Kavanaugh of sexual assaulting her at a high school party 36 years ago, to decide whether and how she will testify.

 “Dr. Ford accepts the committee’s request to provide her first-hand knowledge of Brett Kavanaugh’s sexual misconduct next week,” Debra Katz and Lisa Banks, Ford’s attorneys, said in a statement.
 “We are hopeful that we can reach agreement on details.”

+Senator Orrin Hatch, a member of the Republican-controlled Judiciary committee, also expressed skepticism.

+“Worth noting that this is exactly where we were on Monday morning,” he said on Twitter.
+“Without agreeing to a date, time, and terms we are no closer to hearing from Dr. Ford then we were when her lawyers said Dr. Ford was willing to testify during their media tour 6 days ago.”

-The Republican-controlled committee had delayed a vote on Kavanaugh’s confirmation after Ford’s allegations emerged last week and her lawyers and committee staff were negotiating the conditions of her testimony.
+The committee had delayed a vote on Kavanaugh’s confirmation after Ford’s allegations emerged last week and her lawyers were negotiating with committee staff the conditions of her testimony.

 Kavanaugh has denied the allegation and pledged to testify.